telerik/justmock-docs/basic-usage/matchers.md

 ```

-On the second line we specify the __RangeKind__ to be __Exclusive__ so calling the method with 0 or 5 doesnâ€™t satisfy the condition because these values are excluded from the range.
+On the second line we specify the __RangeKind__ to be __Exclusive__ so calling the method with 0 or 5 doesn't satisfy the condition because these values are excluded from the range.

 ## Arg.Matches\<T\> (Expression\<Predicate\<T\>\> expression)

-This is the most flexible matcher and it allows you to specify your own matching expression.
-Let's illustrate it with a simple example:
+`Arg.Matches<T>` is the most flexible matcher.
+Use it to specify a custom predicate that the argument must satisfy.

 ```C#
 Mock.Arrange(() => foo.Echo(Arg.Matches<int>( x => x < 10))).Returns(true);